Russell-Shean/powerbpy/README.md

 # Features
-Currently the package has functions that let you *automatically* 🥳 do the following:
+Currently the package has functions that let you do the following *without opening Power BI* 🥳:
 - Create a new dashboard
 - Import data from
   - csv file stored locally